BrightID/BrightID-Meet/README.md

 ### json's URLs:

 Step1.
-Make two json files like the sample files for yourself.
+Make two JSON files like the sample files for yourself.

 [weeklyBase.json](https://github.com/BrightID/BrightID-Meet/blob/main/src/static/weeklybase.json)  | [specialMeet.json](https://github.com/BrightID/BrightID-Meet/blob/main/src/static/specialMeeting.json)

 Step2.
-Upload json files to your server and set a get request for them.
+Upload JSON files to your server and set a get request for them.

 Step3.
 Go to ```./src/App.vue``` and in the ```<script>``` section, paste the URLs set in step 2 in the appropriate place.